 ‘Knives out’: Switzerland descends into blame game after US tariff shock

-President Karin Keller-Sutter is under fire for failed trade talks with Trump administration
+President Karin Keller-Sutter is under fire for failed trade talks with Trump administration.

 A blame game has erupted in Switzerland after the US announced an unexpected 39% tariff rate on the Alpine country on its national day.